Evolution enhances mutational robustness and suppresses the emergence of a new phenotype: A new computational approach for studying evolution: Model

 where $\beta$ represents the steepness of the function, and $\mu$ is the threshold.
-This function is used widely in theoretical studies.\cite{Siegal2002, Furusawa2008, Pujato2013, Inoue2013, Inoue2018} In the present study, we set $\mu=0$ and $\beta=2$.
-These parameters are the same as those used for the neural network model by Hopfield and Tank\cite{Hopfield1985} and give a rather gradual increase to the response function, which reflect the stochastic nature of gene expression.\cite{Inoue2018} The response function $R(x)$ is not ultrasensitive in the sense that a single gene with this response function has a single fixed point even when the auto-activation loop is attached.
-Therefore, for multistability to emerge, many genes are necessary to act cooperatively.
-Although the spontaneous expression $R(0)=0.5$ is rather large, we do not consider it causes any problem for the present purpose.
+This function is widely used in theoretical studies\cite{Siegal2002, Furusawa2008, Pujato2013, Inoue2013, Inoue2018}.
+In the present study, we set $\beta=2$ and $\mu=0$.
+These parameters are the same as those in the neural network model used by Hopfield and Tank\cite{Hopfield1985}, and provide a gradual increase to the response function, which reflects the stochastic nature of gene expression\cite{Inoue2018}.
+The response function $R(x)$ with $\mu=0$ is not ultrasensitive because a single gene with this response function has a single fixed point even when the auto-activation loop is attached.
+Therefore, for the emergence of multistability, many genes must act cooperatively.
+An example of the parameters of $R(x)$ that a single gene with an auto-activation loop exhibits bistability is $\beta=6$ and $\mu=0.5$.
+Although spontaneous expression $R(0)=0.5$ is rather high, we do not believe that it caused any problems in the present investigation.

-We define fitness for this model.
-Following Ref.~\cite{Nagata2020}, we set the fitness so that it becomes large when the difference in the expression of the output gene between $I=0$ and $1$ (``off'' and ``on'') is large.
-Let $\bar{x}_{out}(I)$ be the corresponding output to input value $I$. $\bar{x}_{out}(I)$ is the fixed-point value of the output gene for fixed $I$; as the initial condition, we set the expression of all genes as 0.5, the spontaneous expression.
-If $x_{out}(t)$ behaves oscillatory in time instead of reaching the fixed point, we use the temporal average for $\bar{x}_{out}(I)$; the system reaches a fixed point in most cases.
-The fitness $f$ is defined as follows:
+Following the definition of fitness presented by Ref.~\cite{Nagata2020}, we set the fitness such that it was larger when the difference in the expression levels of the output gene between $I=0$ and $1$ (``off'' and ``on'') was large. $\bar{x}_{out}(I)$ was the fixed-point value of the output node for fixed $I$; as the initial condition, we set the expression of all genes as 0.5, the spontaneous expression.
+If $x_{out}(t)$ behaved oscillatorily over time instead of reaching the fixed point, we used the temporal average for $\bar{x}_{out}(I)$; however, the system reached a fixed point in most cases.
+Fitness $f$ was defined as follows: